ubreddy/rezolve-docs/docs/service-catalog/using-default-ticket-types.md

 id: using-default-ticket-types
 title: Using Default Ticket Types
 sidebar_label: Using Default Ticket Types
-description: Documentation for Using Default Ticket Types
+description: Guide to configuring and using default ticket types in the Service Catalog
 status:
 whatsPending:
 ---

+# Using Default Ticket Types

+## Overview

 Default ticket types serve as fallback options within the Rezolve.ai Virtual Agent when no specific template match is found for a user's request.
 This ensures that user interactions always lead to productive outcomes, even when precise intent mapping isn't possible.